oneezy/trello-ext/README.md

-# Trello Hashtag Labels
+# Trello Extension

-A Chrome extension that transforms hashtags in Trello cards into interactive, colorful labels with advanced editing capabilities.
+A Chrome extension that adds some UI tweaks.

 ## Features